Kotlin/KEEP/proposals/KEEP-0451-shared-internals.md

 ### Deprecations

 We expect the Kotlin compiler to phase out all forms of "friend modules" in favor of this proposal.
-This includes, among others, the `-Xfriends-path` compiler argument.
+This includes, among others, the `-Xfriend-paths` compiler argument.

 ### Tooling